 Bag manufacturers these days develop tech for better bags.
 Yes, research goes into the best kinds of materials for just about anything, travel bags included.

-So you’re paying more for the tech and for the best-resourced materials.
+So you’re paying more for the tech and the best-resourced materials.
 Those sorts of things will never come cheap.

 Plus, the more durable the material is, the more items it can carry.
 It makes perfect sense.
 Here are some specific things you should check out when considering a travel backpack: